saahilch/RealEstatePropertyManagementCRM/Project Guidence.md

 1. Ensure you have JDK 11 or later installed on your machine.
 2. Install Maven for dependency management.
 3. Clone the project repository or download the project files.
-4. Import the project into your IDE (e.g., IntelliJ IDEA, Eclipse, or STS).
+4. Import the project into your IDE ( Eclips or STS).
 5. Configure your database connection in the `application.properties` file, for example:

     spring.datasource.url=jdbc:mysql://localhost:3306/